-A graduation checklist can be found at the chemistry website, www.chem.sc.edu, click on Dept Users Only.
-Found under Graduate Student Forms and Information.
+A graduation checklist can be found at the chemistry website, https://sc.edu/study/colleges_schools/chemistry_and_biochemistry/index.php, go to MyChem/Biochem on left bottom side of page, choose Current Students, click on Graduate Students, look under Current Student Forms.

 An exit interview is required for final clearance.
 Forms for the interview are on the chemistry graduate student website.
 If Dr. Bryson is not available for the interview, please see a member of the Admissions or Recruiting Committee.